Juslepi/Solita_Dev_Academy/readme.md

 ## Getting started

-Instructions to get the project running globally
+Instructions to get the project running locally

 ## Prerequisites